SharkSnack/shiren-4/content/system/expert-badges.md

 |-|-|
 |Clear without using grasses!|Clear a dungeon without using grass.<br/>This includes throwing it or reviving<br/>with Revival Grass or Undo Grass.|

-The only way to revive is to use Wanderer Rescue, and your Mixer synthesis options are limited.<br/>If attempting in a dungeon that allows carry-in items, bring an Undo Grass and escape if you collapse.<br/>Static Forest is difficult with low max HP, so it's recommended to challenge it elsewhere.<br/>If you don't use Wanderer Rescue or NPCs, you'll also obtain "Clear without collapsing!".
+The only way to revive is to use Wanderer Rescue, and your Mixer synthesis options are limited.<br/>If attempting in a dungeon that allows carry-in items, bring Undo Grass and escape if you collapse.<br/>Static Forest is difficult with low max HP, so it's recommended to challenge it elsewhere.<br/>If you don't use Wanderer Rescue or NPCs, you'll also obtain "Clear without collapsing!".

 ### No Scrolls